 Collaborate with a team where tech skills, people skills, and design skills overlap.

-Increase their intuition, confidence, and curiosity; solving problems using a ‘design, build and test’ pattern common with scientific thinking, creative thinking, and critical thinking.
+Increase their intuition, confidence, and curiosity; solving problems using a patterns common with scientific thinking, design thinking, and critical thinking.

 Interested in learning more?
 Are you ready to start or join a project collaboration and offer your insight and passion to improve learning experiences for students?
 Begin by contacting Vicki Daugherty.